The Orlik-Solomon model for hypersurface arrangements: Introduction

 \section{Introduction}

-Let $X$ be a complex manifold of dimension $n$.
+Let~$X$ be a complex manifold of dimension~$n$.
 A hypersurface arrangement in $X$ is a union

-of smooth hypersurfaces $L_i\subset X$, $i=1,\cdots,l$, that locally looks like a union of hyperplanes in $\C^n$: around each point of $X$ we can find a system of local coordinates in which each $L_i$ is defined by a linear equation.\\ This generalizes the notion of a (simple) normal crossing divisor: a hypersurface arrangement is a normal crossing divisor if the local linear equations defining the $L_i$'s are everywhere linearly independent; in other words, if we can always choose local coordinates $(z_1,\cdots,z_n)$ such that $L$ is locally defined by the equation $z_1\cdots z_r=0$ for some $r$.\\ Besides normal crossing divisors, examples of hypersurface arrangements include unions of hyperplanes in a projective space $\PP^n(\C)$, or unions of diagonals $\Delta_{i,j}=\{y_i=y_j\}\subset Y^n$ inside the $n$-fold cartesian product of a Riemann surface $Y$.
-The class of hypersurface arrangements is also closed under certain blow-ups (see \S \ref{secblowups}).\\
+of smooth hypersurfaces~$L_i\subset X$,~$i=1,\ldots,l$, that locally looks like a union of hyperplanes in~$\C^n$: around each point of~$X$ we can find a system of local coordinates in which each~$L_i$ is defined by a linear equation.\\ This generalizes the notion of a (simple) normal crossing divisor: a hypersurface arrangement is a normal crossing divisor if the local linear equations defining the~$L_i$'s are everywhere linearly independent; in other words, if we can always choose local coordinates~$(z_1,\ldots,z_n)$ such that~$L$ is locally defined by the equation~$z_1\cdots z_r=0$ for some~$r$.\\ Besides normal crossing divisors, examples of hypersurface arrangements include unions of hyperplanes in a projective space~$\PP^n(\C)$, or unions of diagonals~$\Delta_{i,j}=\{y_i=y_j\}\subset Y^n$ inside the~$n$-fold cartesian product of a Riemann surface~$Y$.
+The class of hypersurface arrangements is also closed under certain blow-ups.\\

-The aim of this paper is to define and study a model $M^\bullet(X,L)$ for the cohomology algebra over $\Q$ of the complement $X\setminus L$ of a hypersurface arrangement, when $X$ is a smooth projective variety over $\C$.\\ Our model, which we call the Gysin model, has \textit{combinatorial} inputs coming from the theory of hyperplane arrangements (the local setting) and \textit{geometric} inputs coming from the cohomology of smooth hypersurface complements in a smooth projective variety (the global setting).
-Roughly speaking, it is the \textit{direct product} of two classical tools related to these two situations, that we first recall.

-\begin{itemize} \item \textit{Combinatorics: the Orlik-Solomon algebra.} Let $L$ be a union of hyperplanes in $\C^n$ that contain the origin, and call any intersection of hyperplanes of $L$ a stratum of $L$.
-The strata of $L$ form a poset which is graded by the codimension of the strata, and denoted by $\s_\bullet(L)$.
-In \cite{orliksolomon}, Orlik and Solomon introduced $\Q$-vector spaces $A_S(L)$ for every stratum $L$, and gave the direct sum
+The aim of this article is to define and study a model~$M^\bullet(X,L)$ for the cohomology algebra over~$\Q$ of the complement~$X\setminus L$ of a hypersurface arrangement, when~$X$ is a smooth projective variety over~$\C$.\\ Our model, which we call the Orlik-Solomon model, has \textit{combinatorial} inputs coming from the theory of hyperplane arrangements (the local setting) and \textit{geometric} inputs coming from the cohomology of smooth hypersurface complements in a smooth projective variety (the global setting).
+Roughly speaking, it is the \textit{direct product} of two classical tools related to these two situations, that we first recall. \begin{itemize} \item \textit{Combinatorics: the Orlik-Solomon algebra.} Let~$L$ be a union of hyperplanes in~$\C^n$ that contain the origin, and call any multiple intersection of hyperplanes of~$L$ a stratum of~$L$.
+The strata of~$L$ form a poset which is graded by the codimension of the strata, and denoted by~$\s_\bullet(L)$.
+In~\cite{orliksolomon}, Orlik and Solomon introduced~$\Q$-vector spaces~$A_S(L)$ for every stratum~$S$, and gave the direct sum

 the structure of a graded algebra, via product maps

 Furthermore, there are natural morphisms